 - Recognition rather than recall – all the instructions about the system usability ought to be always available and visible.

 - Help users recognize, diagnose, and recover from errors – all the error messages have to be clear and understandable.

 Website Conversion + Usability = ?

-As a matter of fact, there are many ways to make your website popular and increase its traffic, so if you are interested in that (and you probably are), you can check out this video guide.
-Well, website usability is definitely one of the sure ways to bring your website to the top.
+As a matter of fact, there are many ways to make website popular and increase its traffic, so if you are interested in that (and you probably are), you can check out this video guide.
+Well, website CRO is one of the sure ways to bring the website to the top.
 Why?
 Let’s imagine a situation.
-You are going to buy something in an online store, you’ve already put that item you want to purchase in a shopping cart, but then you can’t find a button that will open your cart and lead you to the check out page.
+You will buy something in an online store, you’ve already put that item you want to purchase in a shopping cart, but then you can’t find a button that will open the cart and lead you to the checkout page.
 So what do you do then?
-Obviously, you’ll get that item from an online store with user friendly interface.
+You’ll get that item from an online store with a user-friendly interface.

 Bonus: Where to Find the Ultimate Tools for Creating a Powerful Website?

-If you really want to make your website lovely, functional, and simply fascinating, you might want as well to visit MasterBundles.
-There you will find hundreds of design elements, mockups, and bundles for all occasions and, as a result, build a beautifully designed and super user friendly site.
+If you really want to make website lovely, functional, and simply fascinating, you might want as well to visit MasterBundles.
+There you will find hundreds of design elements, mockups, and bundles for all occasions and, as a result, build a beautifully designed and super user-friendly site.